-- (III) A statement informing the entity or individual being notified that the Applicant is submitting a request for Housing Tax Credits with the Texas Department of Housing and Community Affairs; - (IV) Whether the Development proposes New Construction, Reconstruction, Adaptive Reuse, or Rehabilitation; - (V) The physical type of Development being proposed (e.g. single family homes, duplex, apartments, high-rise, etc.); - (VI) The approximate total number of Units and approximate total number of Low-Income Units; - (VII) The residential density of the Development, i.e., the number of Units per acre; and - (VIII) Information on how and when an interested party or Neighborhood Organization can provide input to the Department. - (ii) The notification may not contain any false or misleading statements.
-Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve a population exclusively or as a preference unless such targeting or preference is documented in the Application and is in full compliance with all applicable state and federal laws, including state and federal fair housing laws; and - (iii) Notifications or any other communications may not contain any statement that violates Department rules, statute, code, or federal requirements. - (c) Pre-Application Results.
+- (III) a statement informing the entity or individual being notified that the Applicant is submitting a request for Housing Tax Credits with the Texas Department of Housing and Community Affairs; - (IV) whether the Development proposes New Construction, Reconstruction, Adaptive Reuse, or Rehabilitation; - (V) the physical type of Development being proposed (e.g. single family homes, duplex, apartments, high-rise, etc.); and - (VI) the approximate total number of Units and approximate total number of Low-Income Units. - (ii) The Applicant must disclose that, in accordance with the Department's rules, aspects of the Development may not yet have been determined or selected or may be subject to change, such as changes in the amenities ultimately selected and provided; - (iii(ii) The notification may not contain any false or misleading statements.
+Without limiting the generality of the foregoing, the notification may not create the impression that the proposed Development will serve a Target Population exclusively or as a preference unless such targeting or preference is documented in the Application and is in full compliance with all applicable state and federal laws, including state and federal fair housing laws; and - (iviii) Notifications or any other communications may not contain any statement that violates Department rules, statute, code, or federal requirements. - (c) Pre-Application Results.
 Only pre-applications which have satisfied all of the pre-application requirements, including those in §11.9(e)(3) of this chapter, will be eligible for pre-application points.
 The order and scores of those Developments released on the pre-application Submission Log do not represent a Commitment on the part of the Department or the Board to allocate tax credits to any Development and the Department bears no liability for decisions made by Applicants based on the results of the pre-application Submission Log.
 Inclusion of a pre-application on the pre-application Submission Log does not ensure that an Applicant will receive points for a pre-application.

-§11.9 Competitive HTC Selection Criteria
+§11.9.
+Competitive HTC Selection Criteria.

 (a) General Information.
 This section identifies the scoring criteria used in evaluating and ranking Applications.
 The criteria identified in subsections (b) - (e) of this section include those items required under Tex.
-Gov't Code, Chapter 2306, Code §42, and other criteria established in a manner consistent with Chapter 2306 and Code §42.
+Gov't Code, Chapter 2306, Code \$42 of the Code, and other criteria established in a manner consistent with Chapter 2306 and \\\ 42 \text{ of the Code \( \frac{\lambda 42}{2} \).
 There is no rounding of numbers in this section for any of the calculations in order to achieve the desired requirement or limitation, unless rounding is explicitly stated as allowed for that particular calculation or criteria.
 The Application must include one or more maps indicating the location of the Development Site and the related distance to the applicable facility.
 Distances are to be measured from the nearest boundary of the Development Site to the nearest boundary of the property or easement containing the facility, unless otherwise noted.
 For the purposes of this section, all measurements will include ingress/egress requirements and any easements regardless of how they will be held.
 Due to the highly competitive nature of the program, Applicants that elect points where supporting documentation is required but fail to provide any supporting documentation will not be allowed to cure the issue through an Administrative Deficiency.
 However, Department staff may provide the Applicant an opportunity to explain how they believe the Application, as submitted, meets the requirements for points or otherwise satisfies the requirements.